SanyueHan/Degree-Project/report/final_thesis.md

 ![interpreter](images/introduction_2.png)

-- （解释器与编译器的优势与缺点）
-The machine-language target program produced by a compiler is usually much faster than an interpreter at mapping inputs into outputs.
-An interpreter, however, can usually give better error diagnostics than a compiler, because it executes the program statement by statement.
-[Compiler P2]
+The advantage of a target program produced by a compiler over an interpreter at mapping inputs into outputs is its speed, while an interpreter can usually give better error diagnostics than a compiler, because it executes the program statement by statement.

 To design an interpreter or a compiler, you can not only provide another version of software implementation for an existing programming language,